Reviews of the Duchess of Malfi at the Old Vic Theatre starring Eve Best.

 Webster’s poetic masterpiece tells the dark and bloody story of the recently widowed Duchess as she struggles to retain strength and dignity in the face of death.

 See reviews below from the Guardian, Telegraph, Evening Standard and more.

-"The great Eve Best seizes all her chances here, giving a thrilling, sexy and often deeply moving performance in Jamie Lloyd’s gripping, atmospheric production."
+REVIEWS ROUND-UP"The great Eve Best seizes all her chances here, giving a thrilling, sexy and often deeply moving performance in Jamie Lloyd’s gripping, atmospheric production."